 We will then advocate for maximum compensation for goodwill, bonus value, and any other payments you may be entitled to receive.

 Learn more about eminent domain law and the process of a condemnation lawsuit.

 If your land or business is facing the threat of eminent domain, assert your constitutional rights.
 If you have been sued for eminent domain, we can help you to file the proper answer in court, and we can litigate for you.
-Contact The Horowitz Law Firm at our Sherman Oaks office for assistance.
+Contact The Horowitz Law Firm PC at our Sherman Oaks office for assistance.
 A trusted and experienced eminent domain trial attorney is available to address eminent domain or condemnation concerns for property owners, landlords, businesses and commercial tenants throughout California.